npms-io/npms-analyzer/docs/architecture.md

 ##### github

-The github collector uses GitHub and [Issue Stats](http://issuestats.com/) to collect useful data and statistics present there.
+The github collector uses GitHub to collect useful data and statistics present there.

 - Get number of stars, subscribers and forks
 - Fetch the repository activity in terms of commits